bbb1293/simpleAtmController/README.md

 See you next time!
 ```

-If you want to check current balance, type 1
+If you want to check the current balance, type 1
 ```bash
 With Saving Account, you can
 1. See the balance